Frequently Asked Questions

 Is help available if my child is having trouble in class?

-The Teaching and Learning Resource Center at Penn State Hazleton is a resource for students who are having difficulty with a particular course as well as for students who aim to maintain a high academic standing.
+The Student Success Center at Penn State Hazleton is a resource for students who are having difficulty with a particular course as well as for students who aim to maintain a high academic standing.
 The TLRC provides information and academic enrichment for most courses, writing assistance, skill instruction and enhancement, and a wide variety of workshops.

 Can my child live on campus, and if so, can he/she bring a car?